 Some Zwifters also ride smart bikes or rollers.
 Zwift works with all smart bikes that broadcast power (watts) via ANT+ or Bluetooth Smart (BLE) using open standards.
 Examples include the Tacx Neo Bike and Wahoo KICKR Bike.

 Rollers are a great way to work on your bike handling skills, and you can use any classic rollers to Zwift on a bike equipped with a supported power meter.
 For an immersive experience, try out smart rollers that have resistance control.

 Your other notable cost might be the device you choose to run Zwift.
 Zwift works on Mac, PC, iPad, iPhone, Apple TV, and Android.
 You do not need a fancy gaming computer to run Zwift.
-Minimum specs are Windows 7 (64bit) or higher, or macOS 10.10 or higher.
-You’ll want at least an Intel Core 2 Duo processor and 8GB of memory.
+Minimum specs are Windows 10 (64bit) or higher, or macOS 10.14.4 or higher.
+You’ll want at least an Intel Core i3 or AMD Athlon processor and 8GB of memory.

-If you’re running iPhone, you need an iPhone 5S or higher.
-For iPad, it’s iPad Air or higher, iPad Pro, iPad Mini 2 or higher, or iPod 6.
-And Apple TV is 4th gen or higher, including the Apple TV 4k.
-Android users must be using Android 7.0 or higher and have at least 1GB of memory.
+If you’re running iPhone, you need an iPhone SE or higher, or an iPhone 6S or higher.
+For iPad, it’s iPad Air 2 or higher, iPad Pro, iPad Mini 4 or higher.
+And Apple TV is HD 4th gen or higher, or Apple TV 4k 1st gen or higher.
+Android users must be using Android 9.0 or higher and have at least 1GB of memory.
 With a wide variety of Android devices available, it's best if Android users look up the app in the Google Play Store to check whether their device is compatible.

 Visit this support post for detailed hardware requirements.